fmarino-ipzs/eid-it-wallet-docs/docs/en/test-plans.rst

     - Verifiers and Issuers can validate signatures made with the corresponding private key.
   * - WS-049
     - Credential Presentation
-    - The Wallet MUST support selective disclosure of Credential attributes.
+    - The Wallet MUST support Selective Disclosure of Credential attributes.
     - Only selected fields are included in the presentation sent to the Verifier.
   * - WS-050
     - Credential Presentation